Skip to main content

 Course overview

-Adelaide University’s Graduate Certificate in Nursing, specialising in Infection Prevention and Control, is your opportunity to learn specialised skills and enhance your delivery in clinical practice.
+Adelaide University’s Graduate Certificate in Nursing, specialising in Infection Prevention and Control, provides an opportunity to learn specialised skills and enhance clinical practice delivery.

 This qualification reflects the diversity and needs of the modern nursing workforce.
-Advance your skills as a registered nurse by choosing this specialised path with set career outcomes in growing areas of key industry need.
-Utilise your skills and knowledge to contribute to controlling outbreaks and safeguarding community health.
+Registered nurses can advance their skills by choosing this specialised pathway with defined career outcomes in growing areas of key industry need.
+Graduates can utilise their skills and knowledge to contribute to controlling outbreaks and safeguarding community health.

-Strengthen your clinical management skills to care for vulnerable patients.
-Examine current challenges in infection control and deepen your knowledge of infection control nursing, microbiology and epidemiology.
+Strengthen clinical management skills to care for vulnerable patients.
+Examine current challenges in infection control and deepen knowledge of infection control nursing, microbiology and epidemiology.

-You’ll learn the skills to help improve safety standards and guide other healthcare professionals in best-practice infection control.
-Gain specialised expertise that can boost your career prospects and earning potential.
-Our graduate certificate can also support your pathway to leadership roles in healthcare.
+Students will learn the skills to help improve safety standards and guide other healthcare professionals in best-practice infection control.
+Gain specialised expertise that can boost career prospects and earning potential.
+This graduate certificate can also support pathways to leadership roles in healthcare.

 Be better prepared to meet the challenges of leadership in the healthcare system.
-Use your enhanced skills to influence and inform your workplace and better understand your role within Australia’s healthcare system.
+Use enhanced skills to influence and inform the workplace and better understand roles within Australia’s healthcare system.

 This qualification is designed for working professionals.
-You’ll graduate with the skills to step into much-needed advanced clinical practice roles and make a difference in your role.
+Graduates will develop the skills to step into much-needed advanced clinical practice roles and make a difference in their profession.

 CSP Subsidised Fees Available